fabthered/Howcanamendmyrepo/Tutorial.md

     ## carte_bleue 0.06733646
     ## pea         0.14985464

+To return the Cramer’s V values only between the cluster groups and the variable *profession* for example, the variable needs to be entered as a function input.

     ClustCheck::vcramer(cbank, var = BankCustomer$profession)

     ## Cramer value between the cluster vector and   BankCustomer$profession  =  0.7827627

+A bar graph of the values can be plotted with the function *plotVCramer()*.

     ClustCheck::plotVCramer(cbank)